Reflections from a place between insight and action

 In the industry clusters I work in, I see both the will and the ability.
 The solutions are there.
 But they’re not being connected well enough.
 Too many initiatives collapse under economic logic—where linear still equals cheaper.
 Not because it’s better, but because we haven’t yet priced all costs.

 ORKLA recently shut down a reuse model after five years of development.
 It didn’t pay off.
-TOMRA is working on new models for reuse, but experience that becoming profitable without regulatory change is hard.
+TOMRA is working on new models for reuse, and experience that to becoming profitable without regulatory changes is tough.
 These are not exceptions.
+This is the system working — exactly as it was designed.

-We have the language—but lack future competence
+We have the language and the tools —but we lack future competence

 We’re good at the why.
 And quite good at the what.
 But the how is still a struggle.